evanzko/tidyTuesdays/README.md

 </h1>

 These are my submissions to the TidyTuesday weekly challenges.
 A weekly data project aimed at the R ecosystem focusing on understanding how to summarize and arrange data to make meaningful charts with ggplot2, tidyr, dplyr, and other tools in the tidyverse ecosystem.
+I started learning R visualization in 2020 and this is my progress.